ghcann/MCD-movie/README.md

 # Requirements

 1. The MCD 5.3 Full version.
 In order to obtain a copy of the MCD v5.3 contact forget@lmd.jussieu.fr or millour@lmd.jussieu.fr.
 2. ffmpeg.
 3. numpy.
 4. Basemap.
 5. matplotlib.

+# Run
+After installing MCD 5.3 Full version run mcd-movie-global-data-creator.py.
+This will generate the necessary .txt files for use with mcd-movie.py.
+This was done to bypass different Python 2 and 3 dependancies with Basemap and the MCD.

 # Contact
 George Cann, Department of Space and Climate Physics (Mullard Space Science Laboratory), University College London.